-Building the city of the future requires first and foremost that children of today are empowered and prepared, not only to survive, but to thrive in the face of adversity.
-Evidence has overwhelmingly shown that play is essential for children’s health, physical-and emotional growth, and intellectual and educational development.
-It also helps children to acquire social and behavioural skills that build resilience.
+Building cities of the future requires first and foremost that the children of today are empowered and prepared; not only to survive, but to thrive in the face of adversity.
+Evidence has overwhelmingly shown that play is essential for children’s health, physical and emotional growth, and educational development.
+It also helps children to acquire social and behavioral skills that build resilience.

-In our drive to create more resilient cities, we are building a movement to harness the importance of play in children’s development.
-In partnership with the Real Play Coalition , and building on the Urban Play Framework, we will work together to reclaim play in cities.
+In our drive to create more resilient cities, R-Cities is building a community of practice to respect the importance of play in children’s development.
+In partnership with the Real Play Coalition, and building on the Reclaiming Play in Cities initiative, we will work together to scale up play in the city.

-It is critical for city leaders to ensure that stimulus spending and investment priorities prepare and strengthen the resilience of their children and families whose lives have changed in profound ways during this pandemic.
-Cities in partnership with their local communities, and with the support of national governments, the private sector, and the global community, need to act quickly to prevent losses in children’s development.
+It is critical that city leaders ensure stimulus spending and investment priorities prepare and strengthen the resilience of their children and families whose lives have changed in profound ways during this pandemic.
+Cities, in partnership with their local communities and with the support of national governments, the private sector, and the global community, need to act quickly to mitigate the blow to their children’s development.

 Interested in supporting child development in your city?
 Follow this page for our latest resources on strengthening urban resilience through play.

 Click HERE to download the latest report created in partnership with Arup and the LEGO Foundation.
 It presents insights from a series of peer-to-peer learning activities between partners and member cities, public events and a global survey on the various aspects of scaling up play in the city.

 Click HERE to download brochure on our initiative